gkrait/TlaplusToCubicle/README.md

 # Example
-To translate the  [Berkeley](https://github.com/gkrait/TlaplusToCubicle/blob/master/Examples/Berkeley/input.in) spec described below, we save it in a .tla file
+To translate the  [Berkeley](https://github.com/gkrait/TlaplusToCubicle/blob/master/Examples/Berkeley/input.in) spec described below, we save it in a .tla file  foo.tla